devrnt/react-use-wizard/README.md

 `handleStep` is used to attach a handler to the step, can either be `async` or a `sync` function.
 This function will be invoked when calling `nextStep`.

-Provide an optional `stepIndex` to either `nextStep` or `previousStep` to overwrite the default "step-flow" behaviour.

 **Remark** - You can't use `useWizard` in the same component where `Wizard` is used.

 #### Methods